realm/FindOurDevices/README.md

 # Troubleshooting

-A great help when troubleshooting is to look at the app's log in the MongoDB Realm UI under `Manage > Logs` in the sidebar.
+A great help when troubleshooting is to look at the log of the app in the [MongoDB Realm UI](https://account.mongodb.com/account/login) under `Manage > Logs` in the sidebar.

 ## Objects not syncing

-When developing and modifying schemas or making changes to documents directly in MongoDB Atlas, you may experience issues syncing the modfied object if the changes do not comply with your Realm data model.
+When developing and modifying schemas or making changes to documents directly in [MongoDB Atlas](https://account.mongodb.com/account/login), you may experience issues syncing the modfied object if the changes do not comply with your Realm data model.
 Realm Sync only propagates valid objects without throwing any errors if any of the objects do not comply with your schema/model.

 Make sure to check that all expected fields and types exist on the object/document.